 What types of insurance are available to 17-year-olds?

 Technically, 17-year-olds can purchase the same types of insurance as any other motorist: comprehensive, third-party fire and theft or third-party only.

 Comprehensive insurance offers the deepest level of protection.
 And, contrary to what you might expect, it may not be the most expensive type.
 So it’s worth checking the cost of all types of insurance.

 With some insurers, younger drivers may be able to opt for a “black-box” policy.
 This allows insurers to track your driving activity and (hopefully) prove that you are a safe driver.
 If you can do this, you’ll often be able to get discounts on your premium.

 Average car insurance cost for a 17-year-old

-To provide you with an idea of the average cost of car insurance for a 17-year-old, we ran several quotes using a popular make and model for a 17-year-old and an average UK postcode.
-Based on our results, on average, you could get a comprehensive car insurance policy for an annual sum of 2049.32.
+To give you an idea of the average cost of car insurance for a 17-year-old, we ran several quotes using a popular make and model for a 17-year-old and an average UK postcode.
+Based on our results, on average, you could get a comprehensive car insurance policy for an annual sum of £2049.32.